 "I'd be happy to tell it."
 Faceless replied, "but first, I want to make you an offer."

-Gwen’s amber eyes moved to gaze upon Faceless’ malformed face, though her mind was a chaotic mess, a sliver of clarity escaped the crisis.
+Gwen gazed upon Faceless' malformed mien, though her mind was a chaotic mess, a sliver of clarity escaped the crisis.
 Now that the moment of fevered rage had passed, she felt the coolness collection of rationality again suffuse her thoughts.
 She may be trapped and helpless, but it was clear that Faceless wanted something from her that required her cooperation.

 Her mind raced.
-When the present gave no opportunities, then the only option was to stall; for opportunities only die when one ceases to hope.
+When the present gave no alternatives, then the only option was to stall; for opportunities only died when one ceases to hope.